Skip to content

 def fire_if_changed(self, value: T) -> bool:

-"""Fire iff ``value`` differs from the last fired value.
+Fires iff ``value`` differs from the last fired value and (when

 """